sarahmattar/mern-contact-keeper/README.md

 # mern-contact-keeper
 This is a simple contact keeper app built from scratch using the MERN stack.
 It is a tutorial app from Brad Traversy's UDEMY course, [Modern React Front to Back](https://www.udemy.com/course/modern-react-front-to-back/).
+While I have had bits and pieces of experience will the technologies listed below, this app tutorial has taught me a lot about how to create an app from scratch, and gave me a blank state to learn more about how to properly implement React hooks and context.

 ### Technologies and APIs Used